Metrovick electric vehicles: History

 One of the larger operators of electric vehicles in the north of England at the time was the Manchester and Salford Equitable Co-operative Society, who had started buying electric vehicles in 1935, and had 82 by 1939.
 The fleet included twenty 10-cwt models for door to door bread delivery, a mix of MetroVicks and Morrison Electrics, although the precise split was not mentioned.
 The company were not at the time using MetroVicks for milk delivery, which was handled by vehicles from other manufacturers.
 In May 1939, MetroVick took part in an electric vehicle exhibition held at the Team Valley Trading Estate in Gateshead.
 In addition to displaying a 7-9 cwt van, they also showed two 18-22 cwt models, one a bare chassis and the other fitted with milk float bodywork.
-They also demonstrated the ventilated motor which was used on he larger chassis.
+They also demonstrated the ventilated motor which was used on the larger chassis.
 Another event in June at Bolton Electricity Works largely showcased vehicles which were operational in the vicinity, and for MetroVick, this included a 10-14 cwt milk float.
 When war broke out, Commercial Motor sang the praises of electric vehicles, as they did not use imported fuel, but rather electricity derived from coal-fired power stations.
 The article noted that MetroVick had recently supplied twelve of their 18-22 cwt models fitted with dairy bodywork using insulated panels for use in the hotter climate of Malta.

 The Electric Vehicle Association held their fourth annual exhibition in Manchester in 1940, where MetroVick showed their 7-9 cwt van, a larger 25-30 cwt general purpose van, and their 18-22 cwt chassis.
 The small vehicle, which could carry a payload of between 6.5 and 9.5 cwt, could cover 60 mi with limited numbers of stops, and 40 mi when stopping eight times per mile (5 per km).
 The standard battery contained 30 cells with a capacity of 193 amp-hours.
 Commercial Motor carried no news of further exhibitions after mid-1940, but in 1943 reported the MetroVick had supplied nine electric mail vans to the Post Office for use in Manchester.
 They were designed for a maximum payload of 8 cwt, and with a crew of two people, could cover 42 mi on a single charge.

 Like many manufacturers, MetroVick struggled to obtain raw materials during the Second World War, while production of vehicles was also severely restricted.
 They ceased to manufacture electric vehicles in 1944, and when hostilities ceased, they sold their electric vehicle business to Brush in 1945.
 As a consequence, early Brush models are almost indistinguishable from the later MetroVick models.